hennessymatt/hennessymatt.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 In the Complex and Functional Materials (CFM) Lab, we use applied mathematics to describe the behaviours of fluids and solids.
-The aim of our research is to guide the development of new functional materials.
-Use the links to find out more about our group, the research we do, and opportunities to join us.
+The aim of our research is to guide the development of new materials and enhance their functionality.

 <!---
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.